-CHRAJ calls on MPs to Declare assets
+CHRAJ calls on MPs to declare assets

 Others are the Chief Justice, Justice of the Superior Court of Judicature, Chairman of a Regional Tribunal, Commissioner on Human Rights and Administrative Justice, and the deputies.

-The rest are judicial officers including members of the regional tribunals, ambassador or high commissioner, secretary to the Cabinet; head of ministry or a government department or equivalent office in the Civil Service.
+The rest are judicial officers including members of the regional tribunals, ambassador or high commissioner, secretary to the Cabinet; head of a ministry, or a government department or equivalent office in the Civil Service.

 “If you accept the appointment you must be ready to do what the Constitution says.”

-Mr Whittal called on Speaker Sumana Bagbin to ensure that MPs did what was right by declaring their assets, adding: “They should have done this before the swearing in”.
+Mr. Whittal called on the Speaker of Parliament, Sumana Bagbin to ensure that MPs did what was right by declaring their assets, adding: “They should have done this before the swearing-in”.

 He said so far as they were paid from the Consolidated Fund the Constitution expected them to declare their assets and that non-declaration was against the law.